Semboku 7000 series: History

 The 7000 series first appeared in 1996.
 It is the second original design for the Semboku Railway following the 5000 series.

 These are the second series in the Semboku fleet to feature aluminum bodies and VVVF inverters.

 The 7020 series was introduced in 2007 and implements a selection of improvements to the original 7000 series including more handstraps, stanctions, and distinguishable priority seating.
 The difference between the 7020 series and the 7000 series is that the 7020 series has a distinguishable single centered front door.

+In November 2022, Semboku Rapid Railway announced its plans to introduce an updated livery for its 7000, 7020, and 5000 series sets to match that of the then-new 9300 series, with the light blue waistline stripe omitted.
+After Semboku and Nankai announced their plans to merge, the fleet's Semboku logos have gradually been replaced with Nankai logos.

 Operations

 The trains are used on through-services from Namba to Izumi-Chūō via the Nankai Main Line and Semboku Line, as well as on services on the Koya Line.

+Following the merger of the Semboku Rapid Railway into its parent company on 1 April 2025, all sets became property of Nankai Electric Railway.

 Special liveries

-As the flagship rolling stock of the Semboku Rapid Railway, the trainsets have been painted in various promotional liveries.
-From April 2015 through 2018, 7020 series set 7521 was wrapped in a livery to promote the 20th anniversary of the opening Izumi-Chūō station.
-Starting in October 2017, 7000 series set 7509 was wrapped in a livery to promote characters featured at the Osaka Prefectural Children's Center.
-This wrap was named "Frontier" from October 2017.
+As the flagship rolling stock of the Semboku Rapid Railway, the trainsets have received various promotional liveries.
+From April 2015 through 2018, 7020 series set 7521 was wrapped in a livery to promote the 20th anniversary of the opening of Izumi-Chūō station.
+Starting in October 2017, 7000 series set 7509 was wrapped in a livery, entitled "Frontier", to promote characters featured at the Osaka Prefectural Children's Center.